 What if my employer won’t give me the time off work?

 We hope that your employer will be sympathetic to what you are going through.
 But if your employer refuses to give you time off, then you can raise an informal grievance.
-You can get support and advice about this from Citizens Advice, ACAS and your union (if you are a member of one).
+You can get support and advice about this from Citizens Advice, the Advisory, Conciliation and Arbitration Service (ACAS) and your union (if you are a member of one).

 Parental bereavement leave and pay